prof-rossetti/gwu-badm-2301-201509/assignments/group-project/final-deliverable.md

        + Hardware
        + Software
        + Networks
          + Network Diagram
        + Datastore
           + Logical Database Design:
             + Entity-Relationship Diagram (ERD) and Description
             + Table Descriptions
        + Interface, including System Prototype Screenshots/ Mock-ups
      + Implementation and Adoption Plan

 ## Submission Instructions

-Upload .pdf file to Blackboard before the beginning of class.
+Upload a .pdf file to [Blackboard](https://blackboard.gwu.edu/webapps/assignment/uploadAssignment?content_id=_6869960_1&course_id=_260292_1&assign_group_id=&mode=cpview) before the beginning of class.

 ## Evaluation Methodology

-TBA
+Each submission will be graded in terms of its content, organizational structure, and ability to address the requirements.